jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

     1. Run `G28` to home Z
     2. Descend to Z0 location `G0 Z0`
     3. Place piece of paper under extruder (old inst was to use 0.063 feeler gauge)
-    4. Descend in 0.1mm increments while moving paper back and forth waiting until you feel it pinch
+    4. Descend in 0.1mm increments while moving paper back and forth waiting until you feel it pinch (noticeable grab)
     5. Record Z offset

             M114
-         Ex. -0.30
+         Ex. -0.40
-     4.  for M114 (Ex. -0.30)
 7. This number represents the distance *below* the nozzle tip that the sensor triggered
 8. Calculate z offest + fudge factor of -0.08??.
 (Ex -0.30 + -0.08 = -0.38)
     the more negative the closer the extruder is to the build plate